raphaelquast/latex_git_diff/README.md

 # What it does (currently) not do

 * include changes to files other than .tex files
-  (e.g. if an image changed but it's name did not change, this will not show up)
+  (e.g. if an image changed but it's name did not, this will not show up)
 * if no ".tex" file changed, no message is returned and nothing happens